When to visit the vet?

 Supplements

-The treatment of ear canal Tumors in dogs is primarily based on a surgical approach, supplemented by adjuvant therapies depending on the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+The treatment of ear canal tumors in dogs is primarily based on a surgical approach, supplemented by adjuvant therapies depending on the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
 Tumors can develop in any part of the body and affect various functions. type and stage:

-Surgical intervention is the most important treatment option.
-For small, well-defined adenomas in the outer ear canal, local excision with lateralLateral refers to the side of the body or a body part, as opposed to medial, which describes a position closer to the midline of the body.
+Surgical intervention represents the most important treatment option.
+For small, well-defined adenomas in the external ear canal, local excision with lateralLateral refers to the side of the body or a body part, as opposed to medial, which describes a position closer to the midline of the body.
 In veterinary medicine, it is used to describe the location of structures or injuries. ear canal wall resection may be sufficient.
-However, for larger Tumors, adenocarcinomas or involvement of the middle ear, total ear canal ablation with lateralLateral refers to the side of the body or a body part, as opposed to medial, which describes a position closer to the midline of the body.
-In veterinary medicine, it is used to describe the location of structures or injuries. bulla osteotomyAn osteotomy is a surgical procedure in which a bone is cut or removed to correct alignment or improve a deformed bone structure.
+However, for larger tumors, adenocarcinomas, or involvement of the middle ear, a Total Ear Canal Ablation with LateralLateral refers to the side of the body or a body part, as opposed to medial, which describes a position closer to the midline of the body.
+In veterinary medicine, it is used to describe the location of structures or injuries.
+Bulla OsteotomyAn osteotomy is a surgical procedure in which a bone is cut or removed to correct alignment or improve a deformed bone structure.
 (TECA-LBO) is indicated.
-This extensive procedure involves the complete removal of the vertical and horizontal ear canal as well as the opening and curettage of the bulla tympanica.
-TECA-LBO offers the best chance of complete tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions. removal and avoidance of recurrence, but leads to complete Hearing loss on the affected side.
+This extensive procedure involves the complete removal of the vertical and horizontal ear canal, as well as the opening and curettage of the tympanic bulla.
+TECA-LBO offers the best chance for complete tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
+Tumors can develop in any part of the body and affect various functions. removal and preventionPrevention includes measures taken to prevent diseases or injuries.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. of recurrence, but it results in complete Hearing loss on the affected side.

 Radiation therapyRadiation therapy is the use of radiation, most often to treat cancer.
-It can be used to kill cancer cells or slow their growth without significantly damaging surrounding healthy tissue. can be used as an adjuvant treatment after incomplete surgical resection or in inoperable Tumors.
+It can be used to kill cancer cells or slow their growth without significantly damaging surrounding healthy tissue. can be used as an adjuvant treatment after incomplete surgical resection or in inoperable tumors.
 Modern techniques such as intensity-modulated radiation therapyRadiation therapy is the use of radiation, most often to treat cancer.
 It can be used to kill cancer cells or slow their growth without significantly damaging surrounding healthy tissue.
-(IMRT) or stereotactic radiosurgery enable precise irradiation of the tumorA tumor is an abnormal growth of tissue that can be benign or malignant.
-Tumors can develop in any part of the body and affect various functions. tissue while sparing the surrounding healthy tissue.
-The typical protocol comprises 10–20 fractions with a total dose of 40 to 50 Gray.
+(IMRT) or stereotactic radiosurgery allow for precise radiation of tumor tissue while sparing surrounding healthy tissue.
+The typical protocol includes 10–20 fractions with a total dose of 40 to 50 Gray.

 Prognosis and follow-up care

-Adenocarcinomas tend to metastasize and therefore have a more cautious prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+Adenocarcinomas tend to metastasize and therefore have a more guarded prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop..
 The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. depends on the size, stage at diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients., and the possibility of complete surgical removal.
-Tumors that are detected and treated early have a better prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+Tumors detected and treated early have a better prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. than advanced cases.

 - Adenocarcinomas: With early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. and complete surgical removal, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. can be acceptable.
-However, malignant Tumors in the ear canal are known for their invasiveInvasive describes medical procedures or pathogens that enter the body or penetrate tissue.
+However, malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
+Malignant tumors can cause serious health problems in dogs and cats. tumors in the ear canal are known for their invasiveInvasive describes medical procedures or pathogens that enter the body or penetrate tissue.
 In medicine, invasive procedures can range from minimally invasive techniques to open surgery. growth and sometimes metastasize to regional lymph nodes or the lungs.

 Aftercare